gisjedi/dataviz-nov2015/README.md

 # DataViz Nov 2015
-Scripts to construct docker containers and populate with a up to date MODIS and VIIRS DNB data.
+Scripts to construct docker containers and populate with up to date MODIS and VIIRS DNB data.
 Compose support for a full stand up of OGC Preview and GeoServer fronting PostGIS.

 ## Build
 Construct the GeoServer and Apache containers by running build: